Call For US Vapers To Help Stop E-Cigarettes Becoming Illegal

 They also advise taking action by contacting Congress officials via a number of links available on the CASAA website.

-Alex Clark, the CEO from CASAA warned members: “If the existing grandfather (predicate) date is not changed, the vapor products that millions are using to live smoke-free will be subject to regulatory overreach to levels of severity never before experienced by any other billion dollar industrial power.
+Alex Clark, the CEO from CASAA warned members: “If the existing grandfather (predicate) date is not changed, the vapour products that millions are using to live smoke-free will be subject to regulatory overreach to levels of severity never before experienced by any other billion dollar industrial power.

 "Barely a handful of vaping products will remain on the market after the year 2022.
 Realistically, we can expect to see the diverse market start to shrink long before the effective date of PMTA compliance.”